-Archive Service Accreditation Panels are responsible for confirming the award of Archive Service Accreditation following recommendation from the home nation assessor body.
-Panels consist of up to five members drawn from the Archive Service Accreditation Committee and meet three times a year, around March, June, and November.
+Archive Service Accreditation Panels are responsible for confirming the award of Archive Service Accreditation following a recommendation from the home nation assessor body.
+Panels consist of up to five members drawn from the Archive Service Accreditation Committee and meet three times a year, around March, June and November.

 The next panels will take place on:

 Archive services in England are advised to submit their application for Archive Service Accreditation no later than three months in advance of a given Archive Service Accreditation Panel, to guarantee review of their application at that panel.
 Assessment of any application for Archive Service Accreditation in England will only be guaranteed for a given Archive Service Accreditation Panel if agreed in advance with the assessor body.

 Following the panel decision, archive services may be:

 - provisionally accredited (archive services may be provisionally accredited for up to two years)

 Applicants will be notified of the outcome of their application within one week of the meeting of the Archive Service Accreditation Panel.
 As part of the notification archive services will receive the following feedback: